opensourceways/app-cla-server/robot/faq/check-by-author/faq_english.md

 ### Principle of checking whether a PR has signed a CLA

 The unit of the robot to check CLA is commit.
 A PR contains one or more committs.
 When each commit of the PR passes the check, the PR also passes the CLA check.

 There are two steps to check whether a single commit has signed the CLA.

-Step 1: Obtain the email address of the commit author.
+Step 1: Obtain the email address of the commit's author.

 Step 2: Verify the email address in the CLA system.
 If the verification is successful, it indicates that the commit has signed the CLA.
 Otherwise, the commit has not signed the CLA.

-### View the email address of each commit's author of a PR
+### View all the commits of a PR

 Please access this [API](https://docs.github.com/en/rest/reference/pulls#list-commits-on-a-pull-request) to view all the commits of a PR.